filecoin-project/filecoin-docs/content/en/store/tools/estuary/index.md

     ![Estuary upload file successfully](estuary-upload.png)

-1. If your file is larger than 3.57Gib, that's it; you can then click **Make storage deal**, and Estuary will first host the file on IPFS and attempt to make storage deals with six storage providers!
+1. If your file is larger than 3.57 Gib, that's it; you can then click **Make storage deal**, and Estuary will first host the file on IPFS and attempt to make storage deals with six storage providers!
 To check your deal information, select **Deals** from the sidebar menu.

     ![Estuary deals](estuary-user-deal.png)

-1. If your data is less than 3.57Gib, it will be hosted on IPFS first and placed in the `Staging Zone`.
+1. If your data is less than 3.57 Gib, it will be hosted on IPFS first and placed in the `Staging Zone`.
 A storage deal will be made a few hours later for the data to be stored on Filecoin Network.

 ## Retrieve Your Data